Armidale-class patrol boat: Operational history

-The Armidale-class ships are operated by the Australian Patrol Boat Group and are primarily tasked with border protection and fisheries patrols.
-Multiple Armidale-class boats are assigned to patrols of Australian waters at any given time as part of Operation Resolute (and later Operation Sovereign Borders), with an ability to surge further vessels when required.
+The Armidale-class ships were operated by the Australian Patrol Boat Group and were primarily tasked with border protection and fisheries patrols.
+Multiple Armidale-class boats were assigned to patrols of Australian waters at any given time as part of Operation Resolute (and later Operation Sovereign Borders), with an ability to surge further vessels when required.

 On introduction of the Armidale class, the Australian Patrol Boat Group was reorganised into four divisions, named after Attack class ships: